drummondlab/drummondlab.github.io/README.md

 # Content Classes
 ## papers

-The Getz Lab website displays lists of publications on two pages.
-Recently published papers (six most recently published) appear on the front page under the heading "Recent Papers" and all papers added to the website will appear under Selected Papers, navigated to by selecting Papers in the top nav bar.
-In both listings, the names of authors that are current or past lab members are in a **bold** font.
-In both listings, a paper's title is an internal like to a web page devoted to that paper.
-The paper's web page lists all of the paper's authors; journal name, volumne, issue and page; abstract; public link to journal article fulltext or pdf (if available); the PubMed ID (linked to PubMed entry); and the DOI, which is linked back to the paper's permanent web address.
+The Getz Lab website displays lists of publications on three pages.
+Recently published papers (six most recently published) appear on the front page under the heading "Recent Papers".
+All papers added to the website will appear under Selected Papers, navigated to by selecting Papers in the top nav bar.
+Team member pages includes a list of lab papers where the team member is a co-author.
+In all listings, the names of authors that are current or past lab members are in a **bold** font.
+In all listings, a paper's title is an internal like to a web page devoted to that paper.
+The paper's web page lists all of the paper's authors; journal name, volume, issue and page; abstract; public link to journal article fulltext and/or pdf (when available); the PubMed ID (linked to PubMed entry); and the DOI, which is linked back to the paper's permanent web address.

 To add a new paper to the site, you will create a markdown file and place it in the papers/_posts folder.
 The file's name must follow the following syntax: